What’s your call center’s culture and how can you tweak it to drive up productivity and employee engagement?

 In 2014, culture was the most searched term on Merriam-Webster, and the lookups weren’t just coming from members of the academe.
 Although we can’t precisely tell who made those searches, it’s clear that the concept of culture has become widely influential, especially in the corporate world.

-A survey among more than 1,400 North American CEOs and CFOs revealed that 92% of firms believe organizational culture increases a company’s value.
+In addition, a survey among more than 1,400 North American CEOs and CFOs revealed that 92% of firms believe organizational culture increases a company’s value.
 More than 50% said it can increase productivity, creativity, and profitability.
 Regrettably though, just about 15% said they’re already where they want to be when it comes to building their ideal corporate culture.
-Could this be tied to the ever-pervasive employee retention issues many industries are struggling with?

 However, you should be careful about implementing such management strategies.
 For one thing, each company has unique philosophies and traditions.
 Thus, you must first evaluate your own way of doing things before coming up with tactics to improve it.